rajasegar/ember-off-canvas-sidebar/README.md

 - st-effect-slide-along

 ## Configuring
-Add a configuration for `ember-off-canvas-sidebar` to include only the themes that you will use.
+Add a configuration for `ember-off-canvas-sidebar` to include only the transitions that you will use.
 ```js
 ENV['ember-off-canvas-sidebar'] = {
   includedTransitions: ['st-effect-open-door', 'st-effect-fall-down'],